From two Cluetrain authors,

 121. Long may we have our Internet to love.

-Backchannel is happy to be the first out of the gate to republish these New Clues, which are designed to be shared and re-used without our permission.
+Backchannel is happy to be the first out of the gate to republish these New Clues in full, which are designed to be shared and re-used without our permission.
 (The David and Doc are referring to this as “open source publishing.”)
 Use them however you want.
 Make them your own.
 We only request that you please point back at this original page because that’s just polite.

 If you are a developer, the text of this page is openly available at GitHub for programmatic re-use.
 Details here.